UTKARSHH20/MediAi/README.md

 Welcome to the **MediAI** repository!
 This project is a complete, production-ready AI medical assistant capable of predicting diseases from symptoms and diagnosing Pneumonia from Chest X-Rays.

 **🚀 Live Application:** [Click here to view the live website](https://mediai-frontend-a2t4.onrender.com/)
-*(Note: Please replace the link above with your actual frontend Render URL if it differs)*

 ---